-Although volunteering with the Foundation for Education and Development (FED) for 3 months is very busy, a chance for R&R is always just around the corner.
-There are just too many sights in Southern Thailand’s Phang Nga region to pass up.
+Volunteering with the Foundation for Education and Development (FED) for 3 months is very busy, but there is always time for some R&R – just too many sights in Southern Thailand’s Phang Nga region to pass up in 2016.

-As the apartment is in Bang Niang (a couple of hours north of Phuket), it’s a great location to visit the surrounding region and further afield.
+As our apartment is a couple of hours north of Phuket in Bang Niang, it’s a great location as a stepping stone to visit the surrounding region.

-Apart from a few more food stalls, White Sands Beach is still as beautiful as ever and hasn’t changed much since when I wrote my Khao Lak – Southern Thailand post.
+In addition to a few more food stalls, White Sand Beach is still as beautiful as ever and hasn’t changed much since writing my Khao Lak – Southern Thailand post.

 Day trip to Koh Kho Khao Island

-Famous for having some of the best beaches in Thailand, I suggest you spend a few days on this gorgeous sleepy island, although this was a day trip only.
+Famous for having some of the best beaches in Thailand, I suggest you spend a few days on this gorgeous sleepy island.
+Sadly, because of volunteering, only can spare a day trip this time.

-Impressive is how the boat driver wheels or rides your bike onto a very narrow plank whilst it precariously rocks on the shore from swell movement, and safely onto his Long Tail.
+Impressive is how the boat driver wheels or rides your bike onto a very narrow plank while it precariously rocks on the shore from swell movement, but safely onto his Long Tail.

-Always great to have locals show you around so Mark and Mya Lay from FED showed us the way, and stopped along several beaches for a good look around.
+Always great to have locals show you around so colleagues from FED show us the way, stopping along several beaches for a good look around and exploring.

-The island is unusually quiet and sadly, the famous restaurant on the lake was shut, so had to find somewhere else open for lunch.
+The island is unusually quiet and sadly, the famous restaurant on the lake is shut, so keep searching to find an alternative open for lunch…

-Returned to the mainland and then more food at Bang Sak Beach, of course.
-Food is important here in Thailand!
+…before returning to the mainland for more food at Bang Sak Beach, of course.

 Bang Sak Beach

-This is a lovely spot to watch the sun recede into darkness whilst sipping on a delicious refreshment!
-See this spot before it explodes with tourism.
+A lovely spot to watch the sun recede into darkness, whilst sipping on a delicious refreshment – visit this Bang Sak Beach before it explodes with tourism.

 Water Park 360°